Apply colors to data points or series using color rules

 4. Apply a range color rule

-Continuing from the previous example, click AUTO COLOR RULE to at the top to go back to the list of color rules.
+Continuing from the previous example, click the back button at the top of the properties to go back to the list of color rules.

 Click on the selection icon next to the plus in the Color Rules collection.